Deus (band)

 Deus (styled as dEUS) is a rock band based in Antwerp, Belgium, whose only continuous members up to the present day are Tom Barman (vocals, guitars) and Klaas Janzoons (keyboards, violin).
-The rest of the band's line-up currently consists of drummer Stéphane Misseghers, bassist Alan Gevaert, and guitarist/backing vocalist Mauro Pawlowski.
+The rest of the band's line-up currently consists of drummer Stéphane Misseghers, bassist Alan Gevaert, and guitarist/backing vocalist Simen Folstad Nilsen.

 History

 Formation

 Formed in 1991, dEUS began their career as a covers band, but soon began writing their own material.
 Their musical influences range from folk and punk to jazz and progressive rock.
 They first came to attention in Humo's Rock Rally of 1992, and after the release of the four-track EP "Zea", they were offered a recording contract with Island Records.
 They became the first Belgian indie act ever to sign to a major international label.

 First era (1994–2000)

 dEUS's debut album Worst Case Scenario drew influences from Frank Zappa, Tom Waits and Captain Beefheart and was released on 16 September 1994 to critical acclaim.
 Shortly after followed the release of a highly experimental mail-order-only album entitled My Sister = My Clock, consisting of thirteen songs contained on one physical track.
-Their next effort In a Bar, Under the Sea followed two years later.
-The Ideal Crash (1999) saw the manic eccentricity channeled into a slightly more accessible package.
+The follow-up album In a Bar, Under the Sea followed two years later, similar in style to its predecessor.

+Their next album The Ideal Crash (1999) saw the manic eccentricity channelled into a more accessible guitar-driven package.
 Altogether, the band's first three albums (discounting My Sister = My Clock) sold over 750,000 copies worldwide and gathered them a cult following.

 Meanwhile, dEUS had been subject to various line-up changes.
-After touring for Worst Case Scenario, guitarist Rudy Trouvé went on to Kiss My Jazz, Dead Man Ray and The Love Substitutes.
-By the time In a Bar, Under the Sea came out, bassist Stef Kamil Carlens had left the band to focus on his side project A Beatband (that became Moondog Jr then Zita Swoon).
-They were replaced by Craig Ward and Danny Mommens respectively (from Tom Barman's side project tENERIFE).
+After touring for Worst Case Scenario, guitarist Rudy Trouvé grew disillusioned with the band and the touring commitments and left to focus on his own projects including Kiss My Jazz, Dead Man Ray and The Love Substitutes.
+By the time In a Bar, Under the Sea came out, bassist Stef Kamil Carlens had also left the band to focus on his own side-project A Beatband (that became Moondog Jr then Zita Swoon).
+They were replaced by Craig Ward and Danny Mommens respectively.
 Eventually, the line-up was completed by touring guitarist Tim Vanhamel (Evil Superstars, Millionaire, Eagles of Death Metal).